Horley: Culture and the arts

 Horley is home to the Archway Theatre under the arches of the Victoria Road railway bridge.
 It consists of a bar, auditorium, studio theatre and rehearsal rooms.
 The main auditorium seats 95 and the studio seats 40.
 The company presents 10 full productions each year as well as a number of studio events and youth productions.

 Transport

-Horley is served by Metrobus and Southdown bus routes connecting with Redhill, Three Bridges, Crawley, East Grinstead, Caterham and Gatwick Airport, as well as the outlying villages of Charlwood and Smallfield.
+Horley is served by Metrobus bus routes connecting with Redhill, Three Bridges, Crawley, East Grinstead, Caterham and Gatwick Airport, as well as the outlying villages of Charlwood and Smallfield.

 Horley railway station is served by Southern and Thameslink on the Brighton Main Line.

+Media

+Horley is within the BBC London and ITV London region.
+Television signals are received from either the Reigate or Crystal Palace TV transmitters.

+The local radio station is SUSY Radio, a community based station which broadcast on 103.4 FM.

+The town is served by the local newspaper, Redhill, Reigate And Horley Life.

 Education

 Horley has one secondary school (Oakwood School), three primary schools (Manorfield, Trinity Oaks and Langshott), two junior schools (Yattendon and Meath Green Junior), and two infant schools (Meath Green Infants and Horley Infants).
 There is currently no sixth form provision, so most students go to Redhill, Crawley or Reigate (e.g. East Surrey College and Reigate College) to continue their studies.

 All the local schools are part of the Horley Learning Partnership, a local educational confederation which enables schools to develop a range of shared services.
 It also runs the Horley SureStart centre.